octanner/ios-team/swift-style-guide.md

 It is better to prefer shared instances over true singletons.
 This allows for dependency injection and more testability.

-When a class uses a sharedInstance internally, always use it like this:
+When a class uses a shared instance internally, always use it like this:

 ```swift
 class MyViewController: UIViewController {